infused/blamer/README.md

         t.userstamps
       end

-Blame defaults to looking for the current user in User.current_user, but you can override this behavior by writing your own userstamp_object method in ActiveRecord::Base or any of your models:
+Blame defaults to looking for the current user in User.current_user, but you can override this behavior by writing your own `userstamp_object` method in ActiveRecord::Base or any of your models.
+For example:

       def userstamp_object
-        User.current_user # the default
-        Superduper.superman
+        User.find(session[:user_id])
       end

-Automatic userstamping can be turned off by setting
+Automatic userstamping can be turned off by setting:

     ActiveRecord::Base.record_userstamps = false